Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/timer.md

     Automatic pause on/off

 ### `Timer_IsPaused`
-This can be used to query whether the timer is currently paused.
+This can be used to query whether the timer is paused.
 ```dae
 func int Timer_IsPaused()
 ```
 **Return value**

-The function returns `TRUE` if the timer is paused, `FALSE` otherwise.
+The function returns `TRUE` if the timer is paused, `FALSE` is returned otherwise.